TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 # Zoom out style

-Start with a zoomed out view of everything, then zoom in.
+Start with a zoomed out view.
+Then zoom in.

 ## Overview

-In this blog post, I'll introduce you to one of my more common writing styles for talks, videos, and articles.
+In this blog post, I'll introduce one of my favourite writing styles for talks, videos, articles, and more.

 First, I'll show you how to set the stage by starting from a zoomed out overview.
 Then I'll show you how to focus on specific points in detail, by zooming in close on various parts.
 And finally, I'll show you how to return to the original zoomed out view, wrapping it all together in a satisfying conclusion.